 Helping your kid make Valentines this year?
-Here is a cute and easy project that you can
+Here is a cute and easy project that you can set up like a kit, and then have a fun and stress-free craft day with the kids.

-them, but I find restaurants are very generous when you ask "can you spare
+You are going to need some chipboard coasters from your local restaurant or bar.
+You could buy them, but I find restaurants are very generous when you ask "can you spare a few of these coasters for a craft project"?

-For each coaster Valentine you will need 2 pieces of
+For each coaster Valentine you will need 2 pieces of cardstock cut to 4" x 4" and then trimmed with a corner rounder.

 The cardstock I am using: